Michael Persinger: Conduct controversy at Laurentian University

 The Laurentian University Faculty Association filed a grievance against the school for violating Persinger's academic freedom.
 Current and former students also protested the administration's decision.
-The grievance was heard on October 30, 2019 in Toronto, Ontario and on November 6, 2019, a decision was rendered by Arbitrator Kevin Burkett that Dr. Persinger was improperly removed from teaching PSYC 1105 EL in December 2015.
+The grievance was heard on October 30, 2019, in Toronto, Ontario and on November 6, 2019, a decision was rendered by Arbitrator Kevin Burkett that Dr. Persinger was improperly removed from teaching PSYC 1105 EL in December 2015.
 As a result of Dr. Persinger's grievance, "In the future, Laurentian University is required to engage in a consultative process which shall include full consideration of the Collective Agreement principles including academic freedom, health and safety of the University Community, the rights, responsibilities and duties of academics and the right to a full and proper investigation".

-The university agreed to award a $500 annual scholarship, named for Persinger, to students in neuroscience or psychology.

 Death

-Persinger died on August 14, 2018 at the age of 73.
+Persinger died on August 14, 2018, at the age of 73.